The Expressionist Portraits of Chase Lock

 Adrian Ghenie, a Romanian artist known for his abstracted portraits, brings a similar intensity to the canvas.
 Ghenie uses thick layers of paint and expressive strokes to create portraits that feel almost sculptural.
 The heavy textures and fragmented forms in his work parallel Lock’s own exploration of human complexity, where impasto and abstraction intersect with the emotional weight of portraiture.

-Study of Henrietta Moraes Laughing is a great example of Francis Bacon’s portrait work, it sold at Christie’s on 15 November 2018 for USD 21 million.
+Study of Henrietta Moraes Laughing is a great example of Francis Bacon’s portraits; it sold at Christie’s on 15 November 2018 for USD 21 million.
 This painting seizes our attention, like a person whose arrival lights up a room.
 We become immersed in it, gazing at a painting that, irrespective of the mysteriously, equivocally closed eyes, confronts us just as intently.
 Bacon was trying to convey feelings, about himself, life and death, and of his subject, that were problematic to express in paint.
-To do so required both dexterity and an unforced sense of conviction that are impossible to maintain with absolute consistency
+To do so required both dexterity and an unforced sense of conviction that are impossible to maintain with absolute consistency.

 Immersing oneself within an expressionist portrait of Chase Lock is quite an emotional experience, reminding some of the well-known works by Arcimboldo, Francis Bacon, or Adrian Ghenie.
 Even if each artist’s unique methods highlight different dimensions of identity and expression, there is a shared exploration of the human form, and of its inherent complexity that leaves the viewer in a wonderful pensive state of mind.